 Restricting or deleting cookies

-By default all cookies are active on this web site for the best user experience.
-Please note that buy turning off cookies in your browser you will affect the core functionality of the website and the social sharing options will not be available.
+By default, all cookies are active on this web site for the best user experience.
+Please note that by turning off cookies in your browser you will affect the core functionality of the website and the social sharing options will not be available.

 However, if you wish to deactivate or delete selected cookies your web browser may provide options to do this via the Help menu option.
 For a useful resource on the subject of cookies visit www.allaboutcookies.org, which provides good general advice on how you can manage cookies on your computer.